asfadmin/apt-insar/doc/UserGuide.md

    ```
    sh apt-insar.sh --secondary-scene S1A_IW_SLC__1SDV_20190518T161611_20190518T161638_027284_0313A1_AE8A --reference-scene S1A_IW_SLC__1SDV_20190506T161610_20190506T161637_027109_030E29_5A71
    ```
-   Processing can take up to several hours depending on the granule, internet connection, and computer resources
+   Processing can take up to several hours depending on the granule pair, internet connection, and computer resources

 1. Upon completion, InSAR products will appear in the directory where **apt-insar.sh** was executed
    ```